Get insider access

 Turtle Beach Stealth 600 Gen 2 Wireless

 The Turtle Beach Stealth 600 Gen 2 Wireless are the newer version of the Turtle Beach Stealth 600 Wireless.
-The Gen 2 are better-built, more stable, and they charge using USB-C instead of Micro-USB, which is more convenient.
+The Gen 2 are better built and more stable, and they charge using USB-C instead of Micro-USB, which is more convenient.
 They also have improved noise isolation and leakage performance.
 That said, the Gen 1 have a more consistent audio delivery and a more neutral sound profile with a more extended bass response that some may prefer.

 Turtle Beach Stealth 700 Wireless

-The Turtle Beach Stealth 700 are slightly better gaming headphones than the Turtle Beach Stealth 600 Wireless.
+The Turtle Beach Stealth 700 Wireless are slightly better gaming headphones than the Turtle Beach Stealth 600 Wireless.
 The Stealth 700 are Bluetooth-compatible and support more customization options in the Turtle Beach Audio Hub.
 They also have active noise cancelling, although it's not very strong.
 The Stealth 600, on the other hand, have a better-balanced default sound profile, are a bit comfortable, and have a slightly better battery life.

 HyperX Cloud 2/Cloud II